How to Answer ‘Give an Example of When You Showed Initiative’

 1. Choose an appropriate example

 To start with, pick an event from your past experiences where you played a significant role in making a goal achievable.
-Depending on your work experience, you could give examples from when you were a student, an intern or within your previous role.
+Depending on your work experience, you could give examples from when you were a student, an intern or within a previous role.

 2. Use the STAR method